Nicorette 15mg Inhalator Cartridges Pack of 36

 £33.79 Save: £6.67 RRP: £40.46

-- This product is limited to 5 per order, if you wish to order more please contact the pharmacy team/customer services.
+- This product is limited to 5 per order.

 This product is typically dispatched within 3-5 working days from date of order and is not suitable for our next day delivery service.

 Nicorette inhalator is a nicotine replacement therapy (NRT).
 It is used to relieve withdrawal symptoms and reduce the cravings you get when you try to stop smoking or when cutting down the number of cigarettes you smoke.

 Ideally you should always aim to stop smoking.

 You can use nicorette Inhalator to achieve this by using it to completely replace all your cigarettes.